-For this project I used an ATtiny85 (costing anywhere from less than $1 to more than $3 depending on where you buy them and how many you buy) and I could have used a lower memory version like the ATtiny25 I’m sure since the code is so simple.
-The full source code along with the Makefile is available in this git repo.
+For this project I used an ATtiny85 (costing anywhere from less than $1 to more than $3 depending on where you buy them and how many you buy) and I could have used a lower memory version like the ATtiny25 I'm sure since the code is so simple.
+Unfortunately I somehow lost the github repo that contained this code.

 The board also has headers for connecting an AVR programmer so that I can reprogram the chip in the future.

 - ATtiny25/45/85 (I used an ATtiny85 because that's what I had already)

 - DC Barrel Power jack (like this one)